Tennessee Internet Sales Tax

 If you are selling goods or products online and have customers located in Tennessee, you should take time to learn about Tennessee’s Internet sales tax rules.
-Keep in mind that collection of sales tax on Internet sales has been a matter of some debate in Tennessee, as well as in other states and at the federal level.
-More particularly, earlier this year, Tennessee enacted special legislation aimed at requiring Amazon.com to start collecting sales tax in Tennessee by 2014.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
+Tennessee is one of several states that has adopted an Amazon law applicable to larger online sellers.

 The General Rule: Physical Presence in the State

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
-In this regard, note that the DOR Sales and Use Tax FAQ page also states “If [an] out-of-state business does not have nexus in Tennessee, the business is not required to collect Tennessee taxes.”
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+However, Tennessee has special rules that apply to certain larger Internet sellers that make them subject to sales tax laws even without a physical presence in the state (see Tennessee’s Amazon law, below).

 Example 1: You are operating solely out of a warehouse in Pierre, South Dakota and make a sale to a customer in Chattanooga, Tennessee—a state where your business has no physical presence: You are not required to collect sales tax from the Chattanooga customer (with the exception of sellers who fall under Tennessee’s Amazon law).

 Example 2: You are operating solely out of an office in Murfreesboro, Tennessee and make a sale to a customer in Nashville, Tennessee: You are required to collect sales tax from the Nashville customer.